Reading Bills Without the Fear: Lesson One

 Opening a bill can feel like walking into a jungle.
 The growth is thick, you can't see far ahead, and a single careless step drops you into a snare.
 That's why you don't try to understand the whole thing at once,

-You start with the words.
+Start with the words.

 As stated in Tip One for Reading a Bill, the most important pieces of a bill are its WORDS.